Nonlinear matrix recovery using optimization on the Grassmann manifold: Numerical experiments

 \subsection{Testing methodology}

 Throughout we say that an algorithm successfully recovers the matrix $M\in \R^{n\times s}$ if it returns a matrix $X^{output}$ such that the root mean square error (RMSE) is below $10^{-3}$,

 Our goal is to test the ability of our methods to recover the original matrix $M$.
 We measure the performance against an increase in difficulty of the problem for several parameters.
 Parameters that increase the difficulty of the recovery include: \begin{enumerate} \item Reducing the number of measurements $m$; \item Increasing the rank in the feature space. \end{enumerate} In the case of unions of subspaces, for a fixed number of points, the rank of $\Phi_d(M)$ depends on the number and the dimension of the subspaces, as indicated by Proposition~\ref{prop:rank_phi_uos}.
 For clusters, the rank increases with the number of clusters.
-The undersampling ratio is defined as $\delta = \dfrac{m}{ns}$, it is the number of measurements over the number of entries in $M$.
+The undersampling ratio is defined as

+it is the number of measurements over the number of entries in $M$.
 We present phase transition results to numerically show which geometries can be recovered and which undersampling ratios are needed.
 Typical phase transition plots for matrix completion vary the undersampling ratio and the rank of the matrix~\cite{Tanner2013}.
 For union of subspaces, the rank of the feature space is difficult to control, therefore we vary the number and dimension of the subspaces.
 For each value of the varying parameter, we generate $10$ random matrices $M$ that follow the desired structure.
 We try to recover each with varying $\delta$ from $0.1$ to $0.9$ for a random initial guess.
 If the RMSE is below $10^{-3}$ in the maximum number of iterations allowed by the algorithm, we consider the recovery to be successful.
 The phase transition plots record which of the 10 random problems is solved for each configuration.
 In Figures~\ref{fig:phase_s} through~\ref{fig:uos_rank} the grayscale indicates the proportion of problems solved, with white $= 100\%$ of instances solved and black $=0\%$.